Locations:

 When is auscultation performed?

 Your healthcare provider uses auscultation during routine physical examinations.
 They want to check the sounds of your circulatory system, respiratory system and gastrointestinal system.
-They’ll use auscultation to confirm or rule out various medical conditions.
+They’ll use auscultation to keep an eye on your overall health, or to confirm or rule out various medical conditions.

 Test Details